Young People’s Unemployment in Africa

 Impact of Young People’s Unemployment in Africa

-- Social consequences: Joblessness among young people often leads to frustration, hopelessness, and, in some cases, involvement in crime or extremist activities.
+- Some research suggests that joblessness among young people may increase frustration, hopelessness, or involvement in crime or extremist activities.

 Youth Unemployment Can Be Addressed

-Tackling youth unemployment in Africa requires a multi-faceted approach that involves governments, the private sector, and international partners.
-The efforts must be youth-centered to liberate the youth on the continent.
-Here are some possible solutions:
+Addressing youth unemployment in Africa may require a multifaceted approach involving governments, the private sector, and international partners.
+Efforts can be youth-centered to create opportunities for young people across the continent.
+The following are some proposed solutions:

 Apprenticeship: the way forward